Best school management software tools

 Alma is a student information system that improves school operations and fosters better student outcomes.
 The platform is made for both individual schools and districts.
 The tool provides beneficial features like analytics, standards-based grade books, differentiated assignments, blended learning, communication tools, personalized learning schedules, and a Google Classroom Integration.

 Founded in 2012, Alma was made to empower educators.
-It offers three different solution bundles: Basic, Lower School, and Upper school.
-However, pricing isn’t readily accessible on the website.
+It offers three different solution bundles: Basic, Lower School, and Upper School.
+Contact the company for pricing information.

 8. ThinkWave Educator